Educado-App/resources/PULL_REQUEST_TEMPLATE.md

 Commit id: f0013e8

+## Link to documentation
+Link to any relevant documentation related to this PR
 ## Notes for Reviewers
 Provide any additional information that could be useful for reviewers.
 This could include context about the problem being solved, implementation details, or anything else that might aid in the review process.